Zero6992/Zero6992.github.io/source/about.md

 ## About me
-Hi there!
-I'm a junior student from Taiwan majoring in Computer Science.
-I have experience in web development, but recently, I've been fascinated with AI-related applications and contributing to open-source projects.
+Hello!
+I am a college student based in Taiwan, majoring in Computer Science.
+I have experience in web development and familiar with both front-end and back-end, but AI-related applications have caught my attention lately, and I've been contributing to some open-source projects

 Here are more details about me: